climb6a/WASI/README.md

 # WASI
-Simulation and data analysis of measurements in deep and shallow waters.
+Simulation and data analysis of spectral measurements in deep and shallow waters.

 ## Screenshot
 ![Example screenshot](./doc/GraphicalAbstract.tif)